dimxy/doc-dev/first-cc-heir.md

         eval != EVAL_HEIR ||
         funcId != 'F')
 ```
-Return empty id if the fundind tx is incorrect
+Return empty id if the fundind tx is incorrect:
 ```
         return zeroid;
 ```
-init cc contract object:
+Init cc heir contract object:
 ```
     struct CCcontract_info *cp, C;
     cp = CCinit(&C, EVAL_HEIR);
 ```
-Get the address of cryptocondition '1 of 2 pubkeys':
+Get the address of cryptocondition '1 of 2 pubkeys' into coinaddr array (where the fund is stored):
 ```
     char coinaddr[64];
     GetCCaddress1of2(cp, coinaddr, ownerPubkey, heirPubkey);
 ```
-Get the vector with uxtos for 1of2 address:
+Get the vector with uxtos for the `1 of 2 address`:
 ```
     std::vector<std::pair<CAddressUnspentKey, CAddressUnspentValue>> unspentOutputs;
     SetCCunspents(unspentOutputs, coinaddr, true);